 Web testing, in simple terms, is checking your web application for potential bugs before the system is revealed to the public.
 When testing web applications, there are many different resources you can use to help your testing.
 But a great resource is browser developer tools which can help in many...

 This post explores continuous delivery within an agile context, and goes into detail about what it really means to be doing continuous delivery.

-This is the first post in a series of simple and short tutorials for automating tests using Protractor.
-In this post we will look at how to find page elements using the Chrome developer tools, and writing a simple test using the Jasmine matcher isDisplayed.
+This is the second post in a series of simple and short tutorials for automating tests using Protractor.
+In this post we will look at the difference between isPresent and isDisplayed, and we will use getText and the matchers toContain and toEqual to create some tests.